CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/datasetpostprocess.md

 icon:material/account-box-edit-outline
 # Dataset Post-Processing

+## Overview

-There are 3 additional processes I do to my dataset that combat either certain flaws in the dataset, cleaning up data that could have production mistakes or bothersome editing choices, and maximize the amount of detail of specific shots or scenes: Layering, Cropping, and Stitching.
+There are 3 additional processes I do to my dataset that attempt to fix certain flaws in the dataset, cleaning up data that could have production mistakes or bothersome editing choices, and maximize the amount of detail of specific shots or scenes: Layering, Cropping, and Stitching.

 !!! info "Things to note before continuing:"